Biographies

 Coco Chanel

-Early Life, Career and First Love
+Early Life, Career, and First Love

 If you were born without wings, do nothing to prevent them from growing. – Coco Chanel Click To Tweet

 Having learned sewing arts during her six years at Aubazine shelter, Coco Chanel was able to find a job as a seamstress.
 When not plying her trade with a needle and thread, she was singing in a cabaret “La Rotonde” frequented by cavalry officers.
-There Gabrielle acquired her nickname “Coco”.
+There, Gabrielle acquired her nickname, “Coco.”
 It is derived from the famous song “Qui Qu’a Vu Coco?” that she used to sing.

 The First Glory of Chanel

-All of her dress-discoveries were born that way.
-While designing Coco did not excel herself, but simplified details.
+All of her dress discoveries were born that way.
+While designing, Coco did not excel herself but simplified details.
 She did not draw her sketches of clothing and did not sew them.
 Usually, Coco threw a cloth on a mannequin, then cut and slaughtered a shapeless mass of material until the desired silhouette was manifested.

 The Birth of Chanel No. 5 Perfume

 In the summer of the 1920s, Coco Chanel opened a big fashion house in Biarritz.
-Later on, she met with a Russian émigré, the Grand Duke Dmitri Pavlovich, and they both felt the mutual passion to each other.
+Later, she met with a Russian émigré, Grand Duke Dmitri Pavlovich, and they both felt a mutual passion for each other.
 The romance was short but fruitful.
 Coco learned many new ideas from her exotic lover.
 How could she forget his stories about the treasures of the Muscovite tsar or the luxury of ecclesiastical vestments?
-Moreover, after this meeting, there were parts of the Russian folk costume shirts with original embroidery in her new collection.
-The most momentous is that during the road tour in France, Dmitri Pavlovich introduced Coco to a Russian perfumer, Ernest Beaux, when they stopped in Grasse town.
-Ernest’s father had worked for many years at the imperial court.

 A woman who doesn't wear perfume has no future. – Coco Chanel Click To Tweet